A "gamer" since way before the term was coined, I have been playing video games in one form or another since the 1980s.

 Mario Party 9 remains a highly creative and fun collection of minigames that are reinvented with every new installment.
 This game doesn't fail to include new minigames that are often reminiscent of the old games that players to this day still revisit on occasion.
 The introduction of new aspects of the minigames system is the most innovative in this series since the introduction of Mario Party 8 on the Wii.
 With new additions of boss battles, reverse minigames (where you race to lose first), and more thought-based challenges, this is by far the most diverse game when it comes to minigame options.

 However, getting to play the minigames is where the game falters a bit.
 Many fans of the Mario Party series have grown to know the simple dice and board game style of every game so far.
 You roll a dice, decide where you want to move, land on a spot, and something happens.
 Then everyone joins together at the end of the round to play minigames for coins, and another round starts again.

-For this installment, Mario Party 9 opts to remove the solo character movement style instead using a team movement style to move around the board.
-There are no rounds, instead relying on a common goal at the end of the board to decide when the game is over.
+For this installment, Mario Party 9 opts to remove the solo character movement style, instead using a team movement style to move around the board.
+There are no rounds.
+Instead, there is a common goal at the end of the board to decide when the game is over.
 Since there are no rounds, there are also no group minigames at the end of each round either.

 The predictability of the previous style is lost with these changes, along with any strategy that may come with it.

 What Happened to the Coins and Candy in Mario Party 9?